F.C. Aboomoslem

-The football team plays its home games at the Samen Stadium which has a seating capacity of 27,000.
+The football team played its home games at the Samen Stadium which has a seating capacity of 27,000.
 The club is owned and supported by Mohammad Reza Abbasi.

-Aboomoslem is the oldest existing football club in Mashhad and has a large history in Khorasan football.
-It is one of the most supported clubs in Khorasan football, having won four League 2 trophies, three Khorasan League titles, and one final participation in the Hazfi Cup.
-Aboomoslem holds a long-standing enmity with provincial rivals Payam Khorasan known as the Mashhad derby.
+Abu Muslim won four League 2 trophies, three Khorasan League titles, and one final participation in the Hazfi Cup.
+Abu Muslim holds a long-standing enmity with provincial rivals Payam Khorasan known as the Mashhad derby.

 History

 Establishment

-In 1970 a group of football players from Mashhad decided to create a new football team by the name of Aboumoslem.
-Most of the players on the team knew each other and were from the Shah Abbasi Tri-way area.
-They had grown up playing football on the dirt fields of the area.
-When the Takht Jamshid Cup was created, a qualification tournament for provincial representatives was set up in Isfahan.
-Another club from Mashhad, named Arya F.C. represented the province of Khorasan but they were not able to make into the Takht Jamshid Cup.

-After defeat in the tournament, it was decided that for Khorasan to have a powerful football team, Aboumoslem and Aria must merge.
-Three brothers by the names of Ataollah, Asghar and Heshmat Mohajerani helped to merge the clubs, and Aboumoslem was able to make it to the 1975 Takht Jamshid Cup, which was the top football league in Iran before the Iranian revolution.
+In 1970 a group of football players from Mashhad decided to create a new football team by the name of Abu Muslim.
+After defeat in the tournament, it was decided that for Khorasan to have a powerful football team, Abu Muslim and Aria must merge.
+Three brothers helped to merge the clubs, and Abu Muslim was able to make it to the 1975 Takht Jamshid Cup, which was the top football league in Iran before the Iranian revolution.
 The team originally only wore black, but red was added late on.
-With the purchase of great players like Asgarkhani, Majid Tashrefi, Masih Masihnia, Alireza Ligarab, Hossein Omidvar and Mahmood Ebrahimzadeh they were able to become the best non-Tehran based club in the league that year.
 Success was short lived and the team was relegated the next season, staying in the 2nd division until the revolution.